Runtime / Garbage Collector Settings

 GC_MAXIMUM_HEAP_SIZE should be at least GC_INITIAL_HEAP_SIZE

-Continue to lib
+Continue to release types.